Group (mathematics): Examples and applications

 Examples and applications of groups abound.
 A starting point is the group $\Z$ of integers with addition as group operation, introduced above.
-If instead of addition multiplication is considered, one obtains multiplicative groups.
+If, instead of addition, multiplication is considered, one obtains multiplicative groups.
 These groups are predecessors of important constructions in abstract algebra.

 Groups are also applied in many other mathematical areas.
 Mathematical objects are often examined by associating groups to them and studying the properties of the corresponding groups.
 For example, Henri Poincaré founded what is now called algebraic topology by introducing the fundamental group.
 By means of this connection, topological properties such as proximity and continuity translate into properties of groups.

-For example, elements of the fundamental group are represented by loops.
-The second image shows some loops in a plane minus a point.
-The blue loop is considered null-homotopic (and thus irrelevant), because it can be continuously shrunk to a point.
-The presence of the hole prevents the orange loop from being shrunk to a point.
-The fundamental group of the plane with a point deleted turns out to be infinite cyclic, generated by the orange loop (or any other loop winding once around the hole).
-This way, the fundamental group detects the hole.
+Elements of the fundamental group of a topological space are equivalence classes of loops, where loops are considered equivalent if one can be smoothly deformed into another, and the group operation is "concatenation" (tracing one loop then the other).
+For example, as shown in the figure, if the topological space is the plane with one point removed, then loops which do not wrap around the missing point (blue) can be smoothly contracted to a single point and are the identity element of the fundamental group.
+A loop which wraps around the missing point $k$ times cannot be deformed into a loop which wraps $m$ times (with $m\neq k$), because the loop cannot be smoothly deformed across the hole, so each class of loops is characterized by its winding number around the missing point.
+The resulting group is isomorphic to the integers under addition.

 In more recent applications, the influence has also been reversed to motivate geometric constructions by a group-theoretical background.
 In a similar vein, geometric group theory employs geometric concepts, for example in the study of hyperbolic groups.
 Further branches crucially applying groups include algebraic geometry and number theory.

 In addition to the above theoretical applications, many practical applications of groups exist.
 Cryptography relies on the combination of the abstract group theory approach together with algorithmical knowledge obtained in computational group theory, in particular when implemented for finite groups.
 Applications of group theory are not restricted to mathematics; sciences such as physics, chemistry and computer science benefit from the concept.